 Once you’ve decided to bring someone onto the team, consider pairing them with one of your more seasoned drivers, at least during a probationary period.
 This person will be able to help the newbie acclimate to a new vehicle, give them tips based on experience, and assure that they’re following best practices that both keep everyone safe and represent your company properly.

 Most businesses have some sort of employee handbook that lays out the rules of the workplace.
 In running a fleet-based operation, this handbook should include a driver safety policy.
 Present stipulations that reinforce the idea that all employees must adhere to the parameters of the law as a condition of employment, with no exceptions.
 Highlight the dangers of distracted driving, to include cell phone use, driving while fatigued, and even eating while on the move.
 Be sure to regularly revisit the policy, as incidents that arise over time may give you reasons to modify it.

 Invest in GPS monitoring.

-With Encore, our flagship mobile workforce managing software, administrators have the ability to monitor their employees from anywhere.
+With our mobile workforce managing software, administrators have the ability to monitor their employees from anywhere.
 You can receive alerts that give you insight into drivers’ safety practices, including speeding and hard accelerating/braking, actions that indicate unsafe practices are taking place.
 With these notifications, you’re able to make more informed decisions about your drivers, giving you the option to address situations before they get out of hand and someone is hurt.